History and Significance

 We don’t know what motivated St. Alphonsus and his companions to choose the elements that compose the seal/coat of arms of the Congregation.
 The Acts of the Chapter of 1747 give no explanation.
 The chosen symbols really explain themselves as indicating the purpose

-cssrseal07and spirituality of a missionary Institute with the name of the Holy Savior.
+and spirituality of a missionary Institute with the name of the Holy Savior.
 Some biographers, however, consider that in some way the elaboration of the seal was influenced by extraordinary events that took place in Scala during the exposition of the Most Blessed Sacrament on the occasion of a triduum preceding the foundation of the Institute, November 9, 1732.
 Witnesses testify to have seen in the Host a cross in black or dark color above a mountain together with the instruments of the Passion.
 Others speak of a star or stars and of something white like a cloud.
-St. Alphonsus says that he saw “a dark colored cross and what seemed a small cloud like a star that was whiter than the sacramental species at the side of the dark colored cross”.cssrseal08
+St. Alphonsus says that he saw “a dark colored cross and what seemed a small cloud like a star that was whiter than the sacramental species at the side of the dark colored cross”.

 Mgr.
 Falcoia informed St. Alphonsus the day following the first apparition on September 11, 1732, that having overcome their initial shock, the Sisters felt that “by this His Divine Majesty wished to authorize and confirm the Institute”.